|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 write_eof().
 Close the writing end of the connection.
 Subsequent calls to write() are not allowed.
 Once all buffered data is transferred, the transport signals to the other end that no more data will be received.
 Some protocols don't support this operation; in that case, calling write_eof() will raise an exception.
 (Note: This used to be called half_close(), but unless you already know what it is for, that name doesn't indicate which end is closed.)

-pause().
-Suspend delivery of data to the protocol until a subsequent resume() call.
-Between pause() and resume(), the protocol's data_received() method will not be called.
-This has no effect on write().
+pause_reading().
+Suspend delivery of data to the protocol until a subsequent resume_reading() call.
+Between pause_reading() and resume_reading(), the protocol's data_received() method will not be called.

 close().
 Sever the connection with the entity at the other end.
 Any data buffered by write() will (eventually) be transferred before the connection is actually closed.
 The protocol's data_received() method will not be called again.
 Once all buffered data has been flushed, the protocol's connection_lost() method will be called with None as the argument.
 Note that this method does not wait for all that to happen.